-The vagina, vulva, or both may itch.
-The vulva is the external part of the female genitals, including the clitoris, the labia, and opening of the vagina.
-Healthcare professionals refer to vulval itching as pruritus vulvae.
+The vagina, the vulva, or both can itch.
+The vulva is the external part of the female genitals, including the clitoris, the labia, and the opening of the vagina.
+Healthcare professionals refer to vulvar itching as pruritus vulvae.

-It is important to note that home remedies can help ease the itchiness, but they cannot heal the underlying cause.
+Vulvovaginal itching can occur for a variety of reasons.
+Some home remedies may help relieve the itching, but they cannot heal the underlying cause.

-This article looks at the scientific evidence behind some common home remedies for vaginal and vulval itching and describes when to see a doctor.
+This article looks at the scientific evidence behind some common home remedies for vaginal and vulvar itching and describes when to contact a doctor.

 Sometimes, dry skin can lead to an itchy vulva.

-The National Eczema Association (NEA) advise that adding gentle oils to bathwater can help moisturize the skin.
+The National Eczema Association (NEA) advises that adding gentle oils to bathwater can help moisturize the skin.

-According to the NEA, adding a quarter-cup of baking soda to a bath or applying it to the skin as a paste are common ways to relieve itching.
+According to the NEA, adding a quarter cup of baking soda to a bath or applying it to the skin as a paste is a common way to relieve itching.

-The Australian Menopause Society (AMS) suggest washing the vulva with a diluted solution of baking soda to help relieve itching.
-They recommend using 2.5 milliliters of baking soda per 1 liter of water.
+The Australian Menopause Society (AMS) also suggests washing the vulva with a diluted solution of baking soda to help relieve itching.
+They recommend using a 1/2 teaspoon of baking soda per 1 liter of water.

-Adding oatmeal to a bath can help ease vulval itching that occurs due to dry skin or skin conditions such as eczema.
+Adding oatmeal to a bath can also help ease vulvar itching that occurs due to dry skin or skin conditions, such as eczema.